TomAugspurger/dnwr-zlb/README.md

 The easies way to reproduce the paper is the `setup.py` file.
-Either [download a zip](https://github.com/TomAugspurger/dnwr-zlb/archive/master.zip) file of the repo, or clone the repositor with
+Either [download a zip](https://github.com/TomAugspurger/dnwr-zlb/archive/master.zip) file of the repo, or clone the repository with

 ```git
 git clone https://github.com/tomAugspurger/dnwr-zlb